 Moses and Elijah joined him, Jesus spoke between the two.

-Three white faces shone and glimmered, chatted till the sun grew dim,
+Three bright faces shone and glimmered, chatted till the sun grew dim,

 Peter, John, and James grew weary, yet they stayed and worshiped him.